aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/bring-your-own-kafka-connect-cluster.md

     Converter](https://www.confluent.io/hub/confluentinc/kafka-connect-avro-converter).
     The examples below show how to do this.

-### Setup the local Apache Kafka Connect cluster
+### Set up the local Apache Kafka Connect cluster

-The following process defines the setup required to create a local Apache Kafka Connect cluster.
-The example shows the steps needed with the Apache Kafka `3.1.0`, Avro converter `7.1.0` and JDBC connector `6.7.0` versions:
+The following process defines the setup required to create a local Apache Kafka Connect cluster with Apache Kafka `3.1.0`, Avro converter `7.1.0` and JDBC connector `6.7.0`:

 1. Extract the Apache Kafka binaries